 The Company provides certain limited perquisites and other personal benefits that we believe to be reasonable and consistent with our overall compensation program to better enable us to attract and retain competent executives for key positions.
 The committee considers and periodically reviews the levels of perquisites and other personal benefits in establishing the total compensation of our NEOs.
-During 2020, our NEOs received minimal perquisites that provide value to our business in the form of certain sporting event tickets, gym membership dues and 401(k) plan contributions.
+During 2021, our NEOs received minimal perquisites that provide value to our business in the form of certain sporting event tickets, gym membership dues and 401(k) plan contributions.

-Anti-Hedging Policy
+Anti-Hedging and Anti-Pledging Policies

 We have a policy prohibiting directors, executive officers and certain other designated employees from speculative trading in our securities, including hedging transactions, short selling, and trading in put options, call options, swaps or collars.
 In addition, we prohibit our directors and executive officers from holding our common stock in a margin account.
 To our knowledge, all such individuals are in compliance with the policy.
 Our policy is to also strongly discourage all other employees from engaging in hedging activities in our stock.
 Any such transaction requires notice and pre-approval, and will only be considered with a valid justification.
 Since the adoption of our anti-hedging policy in connection with our IPO in October 2016, we are not aware of any hedging activities by our employees.
+We also have a policy prohibiting our directors, executive officers and certain other designated employees from pledging our securities as collateral for a loan, except in certain limited circumstances upon obtaining prior approval from a compliance officer.
+No current NEOs or directors have any of our securities pledged as a collateral for a loan.